PatrickJS/cli-book/chapter-one/chapter-one.md

-#Chapter One - Overview of Command Line Tools
+# Chapter One - Overview of Command Line Tools

 Feel free to skip or skim this chapter if you're comfortable navigating and running commands from the command line.
 This introductory tour of the command line will get everyone up to speed with the command line, its syntax, and command line navigation.

-##What is the command line?
+## What is the Command Line?

 The command line is a text-based interface for running applications on your computer.
 It doesn't have any fancy GUIs and is a mouse-free area.
 It lets you access your computer at a basic level.